You may wish to read an introduction to this section first.

 St. Augustine took hard stances towards Arians and Donatists and he supported the view that True Faith could be imposed by governmental coercion (Letter 93).

 Marino di Marco Cedrino was a sculptor whose first known work is a 1460 Winged Lion at Ravenna, then a possession of the Republic of Venice.
 He regarded himself as a Venetian and his initial works were in line with the Gothic style of that city, but in this portal he departed from it to adopt Renaissance patterns.
-In the relief he depicted the Virgin Mary sheltering the members of a brotherhood with her cloak, a subject which was popular in Florence (see Madonna dei Trovatelli at Spedale degli Innocenti) and that he had already used at Fermo in a more traditional frame (it opens in another window).
+In the relief he depicted the Virgin Mary sheltering the members of a brotherhood with her cloak, a subject which was popular in Florence (see Madonna dei Trovatelli at Spedale degli Innocenti) and that can be seen also in Fermo.

 (left) Details of the portal of S. Maria della Misericordia; (centre/right) S. Francesco alle Scale: details of the convent portal